Quantum-Enhanced LLM Efficient Fine Tuning: Experiment

 \subsection{Results}

+Benchmark of various fine-tuning methods using DeepSeek-R1-Distill-Qwen-7B~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} and Qwen2-7B-Instruct~\cite{qwen2} models as the base model.The ranks of LoRA~\cite{hu2022lora} and QTHA are set to 4, and the decomposition factor of QuanTA~\cite{NEURIPS2024_a7c17115} is set to 5.
+QTHA, LoRA and QuanTA are applied to the linear projection layers q\_proj and v\_proj.

-This section primarily aims to verify whether the efficient fine-tuning algorithm described for the QWTHN can improve the performance of fine-tuned models while significantly reducing the number of parameters.
-This evaluation is based on the assumption that the QWTHN can enhance the expressive power of classical neural networks in low-rank spaces.
-The experiments were conducted using PyTorch\cite{paszke2019pytorch} and PyVQNet\cite{chen2019vqnet,bian2023vqnet} with quantum circuit simulations.
-In this stage, noise effects in the quantum system are ignored, and the Cross-Entropy Loss is adopted as the optimization objective for classification tasks.
-As shown in Fig \ref{fig:train_result}, the convergence curve of QWTHN exhibits a steeper descent rate during early training stages and achieves a lower stable loss value in training phase.
+This section primarily aims to verify whether the efficient fine-tuning algorithm described for the QTHA can improve the performance of fine-tuned models while significantly reducing the number of parameters.
+The experiments were conducted using PyTorch~\cite{paszke2019pytorch} and PyVQNet~\cite{chen2019vqnet,bian2023vqnet} with quantum circuit simulations.
+As shown in Fig.~\ref{fig:train_result}, the convergence curve of QTHA exhibits a steeper descent rate during early training stages and achieves a lower stable loss value in training phase.

-The datasets are extracted from CPsyCounD and R1-Distill-SFT with 300, 600, and 1000 samples, respectively.
+The datasets are extracted from CPsyCounD, R1-Distill-SFT, and CH-R1-Math, with 300, 600, 1000, 3000 respectively.
 The maximum sequence length max\_seq\_len for both training and prediction is set to 1024, with 10\% of the data used as the validation set and the remaining 90\% as the training set.
-For the Qwen2-7B-Instruct test set, the last 50 samples from CPsyCounD (with no overlap with the previous data) are used as the test set.
+For the test set, 30 to 100 samples from the aforementioned three datasets are extracted as the test set.

-Since DeepSeek-R1-Distill-Qwen-7B excels in code and mathematical capabilities, using metrics like BLEU-4 to compare the performance of QWTHN LoRA and MLP LoRA is not appropriate.
-Instead, we evaluate the test set performance using the following metrics:

-\textbf{Strict Accuracy (SA)}: Defined as whether the output contains the correct answer in the answer segment. \textbf{Accuracy}: Unlike SA, this metric considers the answer correct if the correct answer appears anywhere in the reasoning chain. \textbf{Chain-of-Thought Completeness (CTC)}: Evaluates whether the response includes a complete reasoning chain, assessing the model's ability to apply reasoning chains within limited lengths. \textbf{Answer Completeness (AC)}: Measures the completeness of the answer itself.
+DeepSeek-R1-Distill-Qwen-7B exhibits excellent performance in code and mathematical reasoning tasks. we use the following metrics to perform a small-scale evaluation of the performance of the test set: \begin{itemize} \item \textbf{Strict Accuracy (SA)}: Defined as whether the output contains the correct answer in the answer segment. \item \textbf{Accuracy}: Unlike SA, this metric considers the answer correct if the correct answer appears anywhere in the reasoning chain. \item \textbf{Chain-of-Thought Completeness (CTC)}: Evaluates whether the response includes a complete reasoning chain, assessing the model's ability to apply reasoning chains within limited lengths. \item \textbf{Answer Completeness (AC)}: Measures the completeness of the answer itself. \end{itemize}